M-Akhil-pavan-sai/CollabText/README.md

 # Usage

 Once the application is running, navigate to http://localhost:3000 in your web browser.
-A new document will be created with a unique URL that you can share with others for real-time collaboration.
+A new document will be created with a unique URL to share with others for real-time collaboration.

 -------------------------------